billyl1116/sep10-freedom-project/README.md

 ### How to research
 I search up what I'm going to write about and when it give me all the articles, I pick the ones that have the **most fitting topic first**, and I ask people around me or personal experiments to get information I need.

+## EDP
+Now, I am on the Step 1 of me researching about my topic and the Step 2 researching step of the EDP.
+At first, I pick what I'm most passionate about.
+Then, I do more deep research about how I'm going to do the project.
+I think It's going to take me something until I move on to the next step, because I still have a more to learn.
 ## Blog
 Below you will find my blog about how I made my project.